 - Mistakes are less likely to pop up

 Human errors can be detrimental to your business.
-Incorrect keying of documents, such as a receiving document, transfers, and cycle counts can lead to data entry error.
+Incorrect keying of documents, such as a receiving document, transfers, and cycle counts can lead to data entry errors.
 In addition, there is a large possibility of items getting misplaced, and this could lead to multiple negative impacts.
 For example, making a mistake can affect your company’s reputation, or affect sales.
 On the contrary, barcode scanning is 99.9% accurate.

 If barcoding is implemented in your warehouse, simple mistakes can be avoided altogether.
 With barcoding, you can save money, time, and energy.